-Full Fix: Outlook 2016 crashes when working with mail with attachment
+- Plenty of users describe the same thing: Outlook 2016 crashes when working with emails with attachment.

 Outlook crashes can be problematic, and speaking of crashes, here are some common problems that users reported: